nginxinc/nginx-wiki/source/start/topics/examples/likeapache-htaccess.rst

 ----------
 Stop using .htaccess.
 It's horrible for performance.
-Nginx is designed to be efficient.
+NGINX is designed to be efficient.
 Adding something like this destroys that.